 Shift Work sleep disorder refers to a circadian rhythm sleeping disorder that is characterised by sleep problems that result from working long hours or irregularly.

 Any work schedule that is not 7 a.m., or 6 p.m., is called "shift work".
 Although any shift worker can experience symptoms 2 the disorder is most common in employees who work night, early morning or rotating shifts.

 Shift work disorder, if left untreated can cause serious health problems.
 This condition can also affect the worker's professional performance, and increase their risk of making an error or getting into an accident at work.

 It is crucial to identify symptoms of shift work disorder and seek treatment for the patient's safety, health, and well-being.

 What Is Shiftwork Sleep Disorder?

 SWSD, or shift work sleep disorder, is a sleep disorder which affects people who work outside of the 9 a.m.-5 p.m. hours.

 People's circadian rhythms and internal body clocks are affected by shift work.
-Around 20% of the workforce in the US employed full time are suffering from Shiftwork Sleep Disorder.
+According to Cleveland Clinic, around 20% of the workforce employed full time are suffering from Shift Work Sleep Disorder.

 The two main symptoms that are prominent with SSD are: